kevinxu48/Data-410-Project-4/index.md

 ![mlr model](https://user-images.githubusercontent.com/98488236/155565976-21670880-71ec-46f3-a823-44cdadcf699a.jpg)

  where <img src="https://render.githubusercontent.com/render/math?math=\beta_i"> determines the contribution of the independent variable <img src="https://render.githubusercontent.com/render/math?math=Y = X_i"> and <img src="https://render.githubusercontent.com/render/math?math=\sigma"> is the residual standard deviation with the residuals being i.i.d. with an expected value of 0.
 The sparsity pattern means that a subset of the <img src="https://render.githubusercontent.com/render/math?math=\beta">'s will be 0.

 ## Rank Deficiency
-Moreover, we can solve for the weights by utilizing some Algebra and the method of Least Squares to obtain:
+We can solve for the weights by utilizing some Algebra and the method of Least Squares to obtain:

 ![equation](https://user-images.githubusercontent.com/98488236/155569885-3253811f-acd1-4f05-92f1-e6befd4f0c6b.jpg)